 If your needs are unique, or you just like having custom gear, this is an option worth considering.

+Those were the best power supplies for guitar pedal boards.
 When choosing a power supply that’s right for you, be sure to examine the specs and customer reviews.
 This will ensure that you end up happy with your purchase.

 Unlike effects pedals, you won’t be constantly buying, trading, or swapping out your power supply unit.
 As result, it’s not a bad idea to spend a good amount of money on a unit that you’ll be using for a good time to come.